dlrht/dlrht.github.io/README.md

 # dlrht.github.io
-The official wiki page of DLRHT
+The official wiki page for DLRHT